oscargregory/oscargregory/README.md

 # Gregory Blattler 👋

-<h2>Hi, my name is Greg, I am a 32-year-old business school graduate who spent the last ten years in the Oil and Gas industry and I just quit my job to pursue a career in computers and cybersecurity.
+<p align="center"><h2>Hi, my name is Greg, I am a 32-year-old business school graduate who spent the last ten years in the Oil and Gas industry and I just quit my job to pursue a career in computers and cybersecurity.
 Yikes...
 Here we go!
 </h2>

 <h2>Cybersecurity Projects:</h2>